MEskerod/StructUnet/README.md

 - environment2.yml --> file containing *RNA_Unet* conda environment (used when using GPU)
 - blossom.py --> script containing modified version of NetworkX maximum weight matching
 - predict.py --> script that can be used to predict RNA secondary structure using StructUnet.
 Input it either sequence inputted directly or in fasta file.
 Output can be .ct or .bpseq file

+## Data
+Files that are too big can be located at: https://drive.google.com/drive/folders/15VAdY8AYT4Z6OosgDE6-HZ-c1UZ5YQeW?usp=sharing